 Sexual assault is an assault which is committed in circumstances of a sexual nature such that the act violates the sexual integrity of the complainant.
 Under s.
 271 of the Criminal Code, the Crown may proceed by indictment, in which case the maximum sentence is 10 years in jail, unless the complainant is under the age of 16, in which case the maximum jail sentence is 14 years.
-Alternatively, the Crown may proceed summarily, in which case the maximum sentence is 18 months in jail.
+Alternatively, the Crown may proceed summarily, in which case the maximum sentence is two years jail, less a day.
 Generally, when the offence involves intercourse, the Crown will proceed by indictment.

 Section 273.1 of the Criminal Code defines “consent” as requiring the “voluntary agreement of the complainant to engage in the sexual activity in question.”
 Section 273.1(2) goes on to set out a number of circumstances where the apparent agreement of the complainant cannot amount to consent.
 Effectively, there cannot be consent where: